 The stereographic projection of the alpha iron (α) above looks like this:

 But there is something more subtle going on here.
 If you look carefully above, can you see the ANKH too?
 It’s highlighted in white below:

-The ankh means “eternal life” and remains the most profound symbol of ancient Egypt.
+The Ankh means “life” and remains the most recognisable symbol from ancient Egypt.
 You can see its relationship to the vesica pisces.
-Also known as “the key of life” it dates back thousands of years.
-Designed like a cross with a loop at the top it was sometimes ornamented with symbols or decorative flourishes.
-The ankh was often seen with the djed and was symbols, carried by a multitude of Egyptian gods and worn as an amulet:
+Also known as “the tree of life” it dates back thousands of years.
+Designed like a cross with a loop at the top it was sometimes ornamented with symbols or flourishes.
+The Ankh was also depicted in conjunction with the djed and was symbols, or worn as an amulet.